 Meaning ‘Grey Mare’ or ‘Holy Mary’, the Mari Lwyd is a horse figure carried from house to house at Christmas.
 Its wassailing singers indulge in a round of lampooning and, in a merry conclusion, an exchange of ales and cakes.
-Try it for yourself every December at the brilliant St Fagans museum.
+Try it for yourself every December at the brilliant St Fagans National Museum of History.

 Standing between two rivers, Beddgelert holds the grave of the hound owned by Llewelyn the Great, the Gwynedd Prince who ruled Wales more than 800 years ago.
 This sleeping dog lies in a beautiful village – depending on who you listen to, it might even have been named after him.

 Peer into Llyn y Fan Fach, in the Black Mountain range, and your fortunes might follow those of a young boy who, idly dreaming, rose the Lady of the Lake from the waters.
 She became his devoted wife, but he broke the conditions of their marriage and legend has it, made her return to the lake.

 Harlech Castle, Snowdonia